Pampushky are a traditional Ukrainian garlic bread rolls. So soft and fluffy, topped with garlic oil, and chopped parsley they are fantastic

 Instructions

-- Activate the yeast: in a large bowl combine the yeast, sugar, and lukewarm water.
-Cover it with a kitchen towel and let it sit for 10-15 minutes at room temperature until foamy
+- To activate the yeast, start by combining the yeast, sugar, and lukewarm water in a large bowl.
+Then, cover the bowl with a kitchen towel and let it sit at room temperature for 10-15 minutes until the mixture becomes foamy.

-- Once the yeast starts to bubble, add sunflower or olive oil
+- Once the yeast mixture becomes foamy, add the sunflower or olive oil.

 - Punch the risen dough to knock out the air and divide it into 16 equal pieces.
-Roll each piece into a ball.
-Assemble the rolls on a baking pan (brush it with some oil or cover it with parchment paper).
-Leave a little space between the buns
+Roll each piece into a ball, and then assemble the rolls on a baking pan.
+You can brush the pan with some oil or cover it with parchment paper.
+Make sure to leave a little space between the buns.

-- Cover them with a kitchen towel and let them rise for 20 minutes until they almost touch each other.
-Then bake for 25-30 minutes at 180C (350F) until they turn golden brown
+- After covering the rolls with a kitchen towel, allow them to rise for 20 minutes until they are almost touching each other.
+Next, bake them in the oven at 180C (350F) for 25-30 minutes until they turn golden brown.